republik/plattform/src/components/Overlay/docs.md

 - `onClose`: renders a close button to the right
 - `title`: can either be a string or a more sophisticated element (e.g. button or tabs)
+- `children`: if one wishes to render something custom

 ```react|noSource,plain,frame,span-3
 <div style={{height: 48}}>